McDonald's sells China business in deal worth up to $2.1B

 Fast-food giant McDonald's is selling a controlling stake in its China business to a group of investors led by state-owned Chinese conglomerate Citic in a deal worth up to $2.1 billion, the companies said Monday.

+The transaction is part of a global business overhaul being carried out by the American company to keep up with changing tastes that have resulted in declining sales.

-Citic Ltd. and its investment management unit Citic Capital will acquire 52 percent of the business while another partner, Washington-based private equity firm The Carlyle Group, will own 28 percent, the companies said in a statement.
+Under the terms of the deal, Citic Ltd. and its investment management unit Citic Capital will acquire 52 percent of the business while another partner, Washington-based private equity firm The Carlyle Group, will own 28 percent.
+McDonald's will retain a 20 percent stake.

-McDonald's will keep the remaining 20 percent of the business, comprised of more than 2,400 restaurants in mainland China and 240 outlets in Hong Kong.
-The China operations, which employ more than 120,000 people, is valued at up to $2.1 billion, it said.
+About two-thirds of the China operation's 2,640 outlets, including 240 in Hong Kong, that are now owned by McDonald's will be refranchised.
+The China business, which employs more than 120,000 people, is valued at up to $2.1 billion, according to the agreement.

+Under McDonald CEO Steve Easterbook's restructuring plan launched in 2015, the company wants franchisees to take over more company-owned outlets, giving local managers more decision-making power to respond to Asian customers.

 McDonald's will get cash and new shares under the terms of the agreement, which is for 20 years.